- CFA Exams

 Segregating the results of recurring operations from those of non-recurring items facilitates the forecasting of future earnings and cash flows.
 Generally, analysts should exclude items that are non-recurring in nature when predicting a company's future earnings and cash flows.
 However, this does not mean that every non-recurring item in the income statement should be ignored.
 Management tends to label many items in the income statement as "non-recurring," especially those that reduce reported income.
 For the purpose of analysis, an important issue is to assess whether non-recurring items are really "non-recurring," regardless of their accounting labels.

-There are four types of non-recurring items in an income statement.
+There are three types of non-recurring items in an income statement.

 Common examples are: